-Therefore, I find it relevant to make a few references to the findings of the World Values Survey4 and Geert Hofstede's cultural dimensions which offer an image of the tendencies in Canada and Tanzania based on the sociological interpretations.
+Therefore, I find it relevant to make a few references to the findings of the World Values Survey and Geert Hofstede's cultural dimensions which offer an image of the tendencies in Canada and Tanzania based on the sociological interpretations.
 It is important to underline that their models apply to cultural groups, as they are meant to describe, and not necessarily to explain, a type of individual behavior.
 Thus, through a complex interdisciplinary analysis of peoples' values and beliefs in their dynamic at the global level, we can point out the differences between these two cultural contexts.

-According to World Values Survey, this dynamic is seen along two dimensions: traditional values versus secularrational values; and survival values versus self-expression values.5 Ronald Inglehart and Christian Welzel's cultural is crucial in defining what is 'normal' and in locating one's own place in the world" (154-155).
-The definition (and the distinction) of the other/ Other in psychoanalytical, post-colonial and sociological theories cover a large range of aspects.
+According to World Values Survey, this dynamic is seen along two dimensions: traditional values versus secularrational values; and survival values versus self-expression values.
+Ronald Inglehart and Christian Welzel's cultural is crucial in defining what is 'normal' and in locating one's own place in the world" (154-155).
+The definition (and the distinction) of the other/ Other in psychoanalytical, postcolonial and sociological theories cover a large range of aspects.
 In this paper the term is correlated with Mead's sociological use of the concept.

-maps6 show that Canada, among other countries, has a tendency towards self-expression values whereas Tanzania and other African countries are oriented towards traditional values and survival values.
+The World Values Survey (www.worldvaluessurvey.org) is a global network of social scientists studying changing values and their impact on social and political life, led by an international team of scholars, with the WVS association and secretariat headquartered in Stockholm, Sweden.
+Self expression values emphasize increasing tolerance towards foreigners.
+Traditional values emphasize the role of religion, family ties, and respect for authority.
+Survival values are correlated with safety and reduced tolerance. maps show that Canada, among other countries, has a tendency towards self-expression values whereas Tanzania and other African countries are oriented towards traditional values and survival values.
 Likewise, in Hofstede's vision (and his collaborators) the cultural profile of a country can be described through six dimensions.
 Each cultural dimension has a score between 0 and 100 used for comparison between two or more countries or cultures.
 For Canada and Tanzania this cultural profile shows four important differences: